aadm/aadm.github.io/_posts/2012-06-29-open-mtb-maps.md

 ![](https://dl.dropbox.com/u/179731/openmtbmaps-05.png)

-This is the result of creating the map with contour lines embedded (i.e. using mapsetc.tdb; I highly recommend using this style as contour lines may be switched off in Basecamp and they don't add too much data to the final map):
+This is the result of creating the map with contour lines embedded (i.e. using `mapsetc.tdb`; I highly recommend using this style as contour lines may be switched off in Basecamp and they don't add too much data to the final map):

 ![](https://dl.dropbox.com/u/179731/openmtbmaps-06.png)